 Net Sales.
 We derive substantially all of our sales (net of sales returns and allowances) from our standard products business.
 We outsource manufacturing of mobile OLED products to external 12-inch foundries.
 Our product inventory is primarily located in Korea and is available for drop shipment globally.
-Outside of Korea, we maintain limited product inventory, and our sales representatives generally relay orders to our factories in Korea for fulfillment.
+Outside of Korea, we maintain limited product inventory, and our sales representatives generally relay orders to our fabrication facility in Korea for fulfillment.
 We have strategically located our sales offices near concentrations of major customers.
 Our sales offices are located in Korea, Japan, Taiwan and Greater China.
-Our network of authorized agents and distributors is in the U.S., Europe and the Asia Pacific region.
+Our network of authorized agents and distributors is in the United States, Europe and the Asia Pacific region.

 We recognize revenue when a customer obtains control of the product, which is generally upon product shipment, delivery at the customer's location or upon customer acceptance, depending on the terms of the arrangement.
-For the years ended December 31, 2022 and 2021, we sold products to 175 and 177 customers, respectively, and our net sales to our ten largest customers represented 69% and 80% of our net sales-standard products business, respectively.
+For the years ended December 31, 2023 and 2022, we sold products to 165 and 175 customers, respectively, and our net sales to our ten largest customers (which does not include the Transitional Fab 3 Foundry Services) represented 69% of our net sales-standard products business, in each period.